anira-project/anira/docs/sphinx/custom_backends.rst

     :doc:`migration` maps each of its virtuals onto the descriptor above.
-The engines anira ships are implemented as adapters of the same descriptor shape (``src/backends/``, internal), which is where to look for how a real engine binds by name, checks the shapes it was handed and stages its buffers.
+The engines anira ships are implemented as adapters of the same descriptor shape (``src/backends/``, internal), which is where to look for how a real engine binds by name, checks the shapes it was handed, splits what one load shares from what one executor owns, and stages its buffers.